localStorage, Cookies, Fetch, AbortController

 Fetch API

-The Fetch API provides a JavaScript interface for making HTTP requests and processing the responses.
+The Fetch API is the modern replacement for XMLHttpRequest.
+It provides a promise-based interface for making HTTP requests.

 The fetch() function returns a Promise which is fulfilled with a Response object representing the server's response.
 You can then check the request status and extract the body of the response in various formats, including text and JSON, by calling the appropriate method on the response.